civol/HDLRuby/tuto/tutorial_sw.md

 The first line of the body of the counter looks like the connection of ports we described [previously](#circuit-use).
 However it is inside the body of a sequencer and will therefore be *executed* by it, that is to say, before this statement is executed, `count` may not be 0, and after, it may have another value.
 More generally:

  * Every assignment statement outside sequencers (and later behavior) are connections: the signal will *always* and *continuously* have the value that is assigned to them.
+The reciprocal is also true: the assigned values will *always* and *con continuously* have the value of the signal.

  * The other assignment statements, e.g., the ones inside a sequencer, are called *transmission* in HDLRuby and happen only when *executed*.